-- develop the depth and breadth of the student's knowledge and understanding of the health, welfare and production of poultry breeders and layers, and hatchery operations; - 2.
-Develop the student's knowledge, understanding and skills to critically evaluate their own standards of practice and develop strategies for continuous improvement in the future.
+- 1. develop the depth and breadth of the student's knowledge and understanding of the health, welfare and production of meat producing poultry; - 2. develop the knowledge, understanding and skills to critically evaluate their own standards of practice and develop strategies for continuous improvement in the future.